dz-nikola/Crypto-101/README.md

 ### Strategy 2 - Moving Averages

-As seen previously, momentum yields some result but it is hard to say if the strategy is really outperforming individual coins.
+As seen previously, momentum yields some results but it is hard to say if the strategy is really outperforming individual coins.
 Moreover, as USDT (a stable coin) was included in our dataset, it might have acted as a "safe haven" during crypto crashes.
 We therefore want to display another strategy that might be profitable against individual coins.

 To do that, we have seen that first of all cryptos were really cylcical and that long period of outperformance could be followed by very long period of negative returns.

-In order to profit from trending periods and to stay out of turbulent times, we have designed different strategies based on moving averages were the user can choose his/hers favorite crypto as well as a moving average and can see the result of the strategy in a simple graph.
+In order to profit from trending periods and to stay out of turbulent times, we have designed different strategies based on moving averages were the user can choose his/her favorite crypto as well as a moving average and can see the result of the strategy in a simple graph.

-The Moving average strategy works as follow:
+The Moving average strategy works as follows:

 We will compare the close value of a coin to its moving average (20 to 200 days moving average)
 * If Close > MA : We are long